Have a question you’d like answered that you think we should include in our list of FAQ’s?

 What’s Included with the Rental Boats?

 The boats provided at Rainbow Point Lodge are comfortable 16′ Nadens, with carpeted flat floors, and swivel seats (up to 4 seats/seat locations per boat).
-The motors are reliable 20 hp electric-start 4 stroke Yamahas.
+The motors are new 25 hp electric-start 4 stroke Yamahas.
 Included with the boat you will be issued a landing net, seat cushions, minnow bucket, and detailed contour lake map.
 The boats are also equipped with standard safety equipment such as an emergency kit, and paddles and anchor.

 What do I need to know when bringing my own boat?

 You will have free use of our ramp for launching your private boat.
 Docks are safe and sheltered.
 Bring your own bumpers, battery charger and extension cords.
 We have marine fuel at our docks.
 Bring along your own Coast Guard approved life vests; throw cushions are not acceptable.
-Paper lake maps are provided free to our guests.
+Lake maps are provided free to our guests.
 Our Lodge store has large laminated maps for sale.

 Is Live Bait Available at the Lodge?